Attention Capture: Summary

 \section{Summary}

-We have developed a unified analysis of the limits of information to capture attention.
-The reduction principle (Theorem \ref{thrm:reduction}) showed that deterministic continuation belief paths which make DM progressively more uncertain play a crucial role in shaping DM's continuation incentives.
-We used this to solve the problem of attention capture for nonlinear value of attention (Theorem \ref{thrm:block_structure_binary}) and, en route, developed a tight characterization of extreme points of feasible distributions over stopping times.
-We then considered a designer who values both attention and action additively and showed that optimal structures are bang-bang: they either focus on extracting attention, or persuades in one-shot at a fixed time (Theorem \ref{thrm:attention_persuasion_separable}).
-We also showed that there is no intertemporal commitment gap, and provided an explicit procedure for making optimal structures sequentially optimal (Theorem \ref{thrm:time_con}).
-Finally, we characterized optimal attention capture for a DM who values information noninstrumentally (Theorem \ref{thrm:suspenseoptimal}).
+We have developed a unified analysis of the form and limits of attention capture.
+The reduction principle (Theorem \ref{thrm:reduction}) showed that deterministic continuation belief paths which maximally make DM increasingly uncertain play a crucial role in shaping DM's continuation incentives.
+We then characterized the convex-order frontier and extreme points of feasible stopping times (Theorem \ref{thrm:convex_ext}) which delivered the form of optimal attention capture for a wide class of environments (Corollaries \ref{cor:convexconcave}-\ref{cor:binarybinary}).
+We also showed that intertemporal commitment is unnecessary and provided an explicit procedure for making optimal structures sequentially optimal (Theorem \ref{thrm:time_con}) which turned out to have a tight and surprising connection to optimal attention capture for a DM who values information noninstrumentally (Theorem \ref{thrm:suspenseoptimal}).
+Finally, we considered designer who additionally valued persuasion (Theorem \ref{thrm:attention_persuasion_separable}) and showed that attention capture remains an important force.

 \setstretch{0.65}